Meniscal Transplant Surgery

 Bleeding - this may require a return to the operating room for removal of blood clots and to stop the bleeding.

-Residual symptoms - unfortunately, no guarantees can be offered regarding curing your symptoms, despite the surgeon?s best efforts.
+Residual symptoms - unfortunately, no guarantees can be offered regarding curing your symptoms, despite the surgeon's best efforts.
 In this case, further management and treatment options will be discussed with you.

 Mr Patel will discuss your particular case with you in detail and answer any questions you may have at your consultations.